 What Are Non-Functional Requirements?

 Even if, for some reason, these requirements are neglected, the system will still provide its basic functionality.
 Then you might ask why they are important at all?
-A short answer is non-functional requirements immensely impact the user experience, which is something you would not want to ignore.
+A short answer is that non-functional requirements immensely impact the user experience, which is something you would not want to ignore.

 While underestimating them leads to poor user experience and inability to meet their expectations, overestimating causes the rise in software development costs.
 Thus, it is vital to define the most significant ones to deliver a successful product and stay on budget.
 Brainstorm ideas with all stakeholders, classify NFRs according to execution and evolution qualities, and engage with your development team.